 SKRMA will be controlled by the landowners in the District and will ensure that development occurs in groups, or bundles, that ensure a well-balanced development.
-SKRMA will be managed by a Board of Directors consisting of up to seven members elected by the District property owners, with voting based on assessed valuation as described in the Board bylaws.
+SKRMA will be managed by a Board of Directors consisting of up to seven members elected by the District property owners, with voting based on assessed valuation.
 SKRMA will assign responsibilities and cost sharing among entities other than the applicants.
-SKRMA will provide an annual report to the Town of Jackson upon request that includes current membership and contact information, phasing plan compliance, and financial information.

 The responsibilities of SKRMA include serving as the conduit for all major development applications within the resort district, and assessing dues and fees for landscaping, snowplowing, and common area road repairs within the district.
 SKRMA is tasked with the responsibility of carrying out the Transportation Demand Monitoring plan associated with this master plan and submitting results as required to the Town of Jackson.
 The organization will have one primary point of contact for all inquiries, billing, and organizational requests.
 SKRMA will exist in perpetuity to oversee the administration and development plans of the resort district and to ensure that resort commitments within this Master Plan are transferable to all new future owners of property within the district.
 SKRMA members will pay dues on an annual basis to cover costs associated with the management and operation of the organization.
-In July, 2019 SKRMA adopted a resort wide 1% fee on overnight lodging and income generated within the resort district as a funding mechanism for the district.
-It is proposed that all property owners within the resort district contribute to SKRMA via this resort wide fee structure.

-All areas and developments within the resort district will be encouraged to participate as members of SKRMA.
+All areas and developments within the resort district will be required to participate as members of SKRMA.